iblech/sshlatex/README.md

   shaving off a couple of hundreds of milliseconds.
 * Downloading the resulting PDF file starts before each run of `pdflatex` has finished.
-Since `pdflatex` does not simply append to the output file, but seeks and overwrites earlier parts, some blocks are transferred multiple times.
-  This is still faster than waiting for `pdflatex` to end and then doing a proper `rsync`.
+Since `pdflatex` does not simply append to the output file, but seeks and overwrites earlier parts, sshlatex is prepared to transfer some blocks multiple times if necessary.
+This is still faster than waiting for `pdflatex` to finish and then doing a proper `rsync`.
 * Temporary files on the server are properly cleaned up on `^C`.
 * Filenames with special characters in them are supported.